• Skip to primary navigation

 a well-kneaded and rested dough round that looks hydrated and shiny with a more intense yellow color

-I decided to add a little semolina rimacinata (pronounced: rihm-matcha-nahtta) to my favorite homemade egg pasta recipe to give it a little extra strength and "chew" (and because I'd just run out of 00 flour and only had 375g when I really needed 400g total.
-I'm glad it happened because I'd been wanting to try making homemade pasta with a combination of flours since I posted my classic Italian egg pasta recipe a while back.
-We LOVE this pasta and I'm pretty sure this is how I'll be making it from now on (at least until I find another combination we enjoy more).
+I added a little semolina rimacinata (pronounced: ree-matcha-nahtta) to my favorite homemade egg pasta recipe to give it a little extra strength and "chew" (and because I'd just run out of 00 flour and only had 375g when I really needed 400g total).

 a bowl full of pappardelle pasta with duck ragù